sevragorgia/CBAS/Manuscript/CBAS_DeSeq2_Analysis.md

 Using the *de novo* assembled transcriptome, the individual libraries (i.e. control and bleached sponges) were mapped with RSEM and a transcript by sample count matrix was derived from the "gene" counts with the program [abundance\_estimates\_to\_matrix.pl](https://github.com/sevragorgia/CBAS/tree/master/Counts/RSEM) provided as part of the Trinity package [18].
 The [count matrix](https://github.com/sevragorgia/CBAS/tree/master/Counts/) was used to find differentially expressed genes in control *vs.* bleached sponges (model = \~Treatment).
 For this, the package [DeSeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) was used.
 In brief, transcripts with 0 counts over all samples were removed from the matrix and Principal Component Analysis was used to assess the global expression pattern of control *vs.* bleached sponges and identify potential outliers.
 Size effects and dispersions were estimated with the DeSe2 methods **estimateSizeFactors** and **estimateDispersions** and differentially expressed transcripts were then infered using a Wald test (DeSeq2 method **nbinomWaldTest**).
 The resulting p-values were adjusted using the Benjamin-Hochberg correction.
 Transcripts with **log fold change \(< -2\)** or **log fold change \(> 2\)** and **adjusted p-value \(< 0.01\)** were considered as differentially expressed for further analyses.

 A stand-alone R script to replicate the analysis is available in the [project repository](https://github.com/sevragorgia/CBAS/blob/master/Scripts) and can be run using the [count matrix](https://github.com/sevragorgia/CBAS/tree/master/Counts/CBAS_Bleaching_RSEM_Expression_Matrix.counts) and [sample information](https://github.com/sevragorgia/CBAS/tree/master/Counts/CBAS_Bleaching_RSEM_Expression_Matrix.info) provided.
-And in this version of the manuscript, the code used to calculate something is provided as as R markdown snippets in the Results section.
+And in this version of the manuscript, the code used for several calculations is provided embedded as Rmarkdown snippets in the source code of this document.

 Gene Ontology Term enrichment analysis
 --------------------------------------